 Advanced energy technology stimulus investments are aligned with state energy, environmental, and climate policies.
-While this report focuses on economic impacts of advanced energy investments, there are clear and substantial additional benefits to directing stimulus dollars in this way.
-The primary and most obvious of these is the contribution of such investments to the decarbonization of New Mexico's energy systems.
-Virtually every dollar of investment studied in this report - public and private - increases the production and use of energy without emissions of greenhouse gases and builds an energy system infrastructure that can progress toward a carbon-free economy.
+While this report focuses on economic impacts of advanced energy investments, there are clear and substantial additional benefits in directing stimulus dollars in this way.
+The primary and most obvious of these is the contribution of such investments to the decarbonization of Virginia's energy systems.
+Virtually every dollar of investment studied in this report - public and private - increases the production and use of clean energy and builds an energy system infrastructure that can progress toward a carbon-free economy.
 In addition, advanced energy investments can lead to significant improvements in air quality, particularly in heavily industrialized environmental justice communities.
 Directing stimulus dollars to hit this target while inducing private investment can help the state meet its climate and social objectives in a way that maintains and grows economic productivity and jobs.